mstocco/mariostoc.co/content/traininglog/20210321-ironman2021-23weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-Sleep was marked down as **one** today because I had a solid nap before dinner last night.
-I also rode on the trainer after dinner and the check-in with my back this morning is good news!
+Last night's sleep was marked down as **1**  because I also had a solid nap before dinner last night.
+I also rode on the trainer after dinner and the check-in with my back this morning is good news; so minor stiffness (less than yesterday but not sore).

 <!---->
 ## FRIDAY MAR 26